clbarnes/smalldataviewer/README.rst

                            path

     positional arguments:
-      path                  Path to HDF5, N5, zarr, npy, npz or JSON file containing a 3D dataset
+      path                  Path to HDF5, N5, zarr, npy, npz, JSON or multitiff file containing a 3D dataset

     optional arguments:
       -h, --help            show this help message and exit -i INTERNAL_PATH, --internal_path INTERNAL_PATH
                             Internal path of dataset inside HDF5, N5, zarr or npz file.
-If JSON, assumes the outerobject is a dict, and internal_path is the key of the array -t TYPE, --type TYPE  Dataset file type.
+If JSON, assumes the outer object is a dict, and internal_path is the key of the array -t TYPE, --type TYPE  Dataset file type.
 Inferred from extension if not given.
       -o ORDER, --order ORDER
-                            Order of spatial axes for axis labelling purposes.
-                            Data is not transposed: dimension 0 will be scrolled through, dimension 1 will be on the up-down axis, dimension 2 will be on the left-right axis, anddimension 3, if it exists, will be used as the colour channels.
+                            Order of non-channel axes for axis labelling purposes (data is not transposed): dimension 0 will be scrolled through, dimension 1 will be on the up-down axis, dimension 2 will be on the left-right axis, and dimension 3, if it exists, will be used as the colour channels.
 Default "zyx".
       -f OFFSET, --offset OFFSET
                             3D offset of ROI from (0, 0, 0) in pixels, in the form
                             "<scroll>,<vertical>,<horizontal>"